Learn how to make vegan buttermilk with just two ingredients and a few minutes!

 See?
 Even if there was a store-bought brand, there's no need to buy it when you can make your own that tastes and acts just like the original.

-After you make it, use it to make pancakes, waffles, cornbread, muffins, desserts and more!
+After you make it, use it to make buttermilk pancakes, waffles, cornbread, muffins, desserts and more!
 It can even be used as part of a dredge for fried foods.

 What is Buttermilk?